Top

 • Documentation may be impossible if medical authorities disagree on what constitutes death.

 These risks blur the line between biology, identity, and insurable death.
+The very definition of mortality becomes contested, and insurers are likely to exploit this ambiguity.

 How Insurers Could Deny Claims